ftlabs/autovoice-podcast/README.md

 Config params (non mandatory)

 * TTS_CONCURRENCE=... (default 4) max num of concurrent requests to the TTS service
+* CAPI_CONCURRENCE=... (default 10) max num of concurrent requests to the CAPI service

 These are for local builds: